MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/Investigate-alerts.md

 Once you've selected an entity of interest, the details pane will change to display information about the selected entity type, historic information when it's available, and offer controls to take action on this entity directly from the alert page.

+### Manage alerts

-Once you're done investigating, go back to the alert you started with, mark the alert's status as Resolved and classify it as either False alert or True alert.
+Once you're done investigating the alerts, you can go back to the alert you started with, mark the alert's status as Resolved and classify it as either False alert or True alert.
 Classifying alerts helps tune this capability to provide more true alerts and less false alerts.

-If you classify it as a true alert, you can also select a determination, as shown in the image below.

-If you are experiencing a false alert with a line-of-business application, create a suppression rule to avoid this type of alert in the future.

 ## Manage the unified alert queue

-Selecting **Alerts** under Incidents & Alerts in the Microsoft 365 security center navigation pane brings you to the unified alert queue.
+Selecting Alerts under Incidents & Alerts in the Microsoft 365 security center navigation pane brings you to the unified alert queue.
 Alerts from different Microsoft security solutions like Microsoft Defender for Endpoint, Microsoft Defender for Office 365, and Microsoft 365 Defender appear in this section.

 ![Image of sample alert page](../../media/unifiedalertqueue.png)

 The Alerts queue shows a list of alerts that were flagged in your network.
-By default, the queue displays alerts seen in the last 30 days in a grouped view.
+By default, the queue displays alerts seen in the last 30 days.
 The most recent alerts are showed at the top of the list helping you see the most recent alerts first.

 On the top navigation, you can: